kamenPB/Green-Credentials/Portfolio A/portfolio-Requirements.md

 1. For each section, using the new numerical data, calculate how many of said data presentation picture corresponds to the data
 1. The number of pictures to be displayed is way too many to be displayed on the screen/ It is no longer a suitable representation and something of a bigger scale would be better
 1. Update the text display and pictures to something more suitable (Something of bigger scale for each picture display will be planned in advance)

+* Display green credentials

+**Flow**

+1. Display all of the data required on the screen
+1. Make all the text readable
+1. Use eye catching colours and pictures

+**Alternative flow**

+1. Display all of the data required on the screen
+1. Too much data makes the text on the screen to small and thus unreadable
+1. Split Display into 2 slides and alternate between them on a timely basis

+**Exceptional flow**

+1. The screen doesn't turn on or is having problems displaying the data
+1. Make sure all the power cables are inserted properly
+1. Turn the TV off then back on
+1. If there are still problems, consult the IT department

 In terms of importance, displaying the green credentials of cabot circus accurately in a pictorial and graphical fashion on a smart TV is at the top, the website and app integration are secondary goals.
 This main goal can be divided into the following atomic requirements:
 1. The TV screen displays all the required data